cysouw/diathesis/text/c12_zuInfinitive.md

 - Es ist bekannt, dass mir hier noch viel zu entdecken bleibt.
 :::

-The *bleiben + zu‑Infinitiv* is commonly used with verbs that take a complement clause, like *abwarten* 'to wait and see' [@next a].
+The *bleiben+zu‑Infinitiv* is commonly used with verbs that take a complement clause, like *abwarten* 'to wait and see' [@next a].
 This construction is also coherent, because the order in the subordinate clause is *abzuwarten bleibt* and not *bleibt abzuwarten* [@next b].
 The original *ob* complement clause, now twice embedded, remains extraposed at the end of the sentence.
 Retention of the original subject as dative seems impossible with such complement-taking verbs.

 ::: ex
 - Ich warte ab, ob Paul wirklich kommt. \